Learn everything you need to know about the Fellowship.

 - We believe in the transformative power of the arts, contemplative practice and religious traditions to change hearts and minds.
 We seek to move people to act for social change by amplifying voice, creativity and culture that can build empathy, nurture compassion and shift narratives about race, class, gender and ethnicity, who has power and how we value the planet.

 The topic of a Fellow's project should support the work of the two major challenges we seek to address and at least one of the four strategic areas of focus.
 The Foundation is particularly interested in innovative efforts that cut across our issue areas or impact multiple focus areas.
-Successful projects will challenge conventional thinking and present an innovative idea that has the potential to revolutionize the way the Foundation approaches its work and advances its strategies (visit our website to find out more about the 2013, 2014 and 2015 NCF Fellowship recipients).
+Successful projects will challenge conventional thinking and present an innovative idea that has the potential to revolutionize the way the Foundation approaches its work and advances its strategies (visit our website to find out more about current and former NCF Fellows).

 Project Outcomes and Products